Birda Logo

 Pluvialis dominica

-The American golden-plover (Pluvialis dominica) is a medium-sized plover with a distinctive seasonal plumage.
-During the breeding season, adults exhibit a striking black face, neck, breast, and belly, contrasted with a white crown and nape that extends to the side of the breast.
-Their back is adorned with mottled black and white, and pale gold spots.
-Females are similarly patterned but with less extensive black.
-In winter, both sexes don a more subdued grey-brown upperparts and pale grey-brown underparts, with a whitish eyebrow.
-The species is known for its small head and bill.
+The American golden-plover (Pluvialis dominica) is a medium-sized plover, a wader in the family Charadriidae.
+It is a rather elegant bird with a slender build and relatively long legs, perfect for its migratory lifestyle.
+During the breeding season, the adult boasts a striking black face, neck, breast, and belly, contrasted by a white crown and nape that extends to the side of the breast.
+Its back is adorned with mottled black and white, sprinkled with pale, gold spots.
+The non-breeding plumage is more subdued, with grey-brown upperparts and pale grey-brown underparts, complemented by a whitish eyebrow.

 Identification Tips